-When I find myfelf polluted, I go to this fountain for cleanling.
+When I find myself polluted, I go to this fountain for cleanfing.
 Lord, give me delight in approaching to thee; delight to be at a throne of grace.
-O that that I could make my bed there, lie and die there!
-The kingdom of heaven fuffers violence, and the violent take it by force.
-O for firength to offer a holy violence by faith and prayer!
-"Thus the author died as he lived, testifying the power of religion upon himself; and that at a "time when men have most need of its comforts."
-The foregoing words are transcribed from his " own manuscript, now lying in the hands of " Mr B & L L, minister at Aberbrothock.
+O that I could make my bed there, lie and die there.

+The kingdom of heaven suffers violence, and the violent take it by force.
+O for strength to offer a holy violence by faith and prayer!

+Thus the Author died as he lived, tellifying the power of religion upon himfelf; and that at a time when once have made need of its comforts.
+The foregoing words are transferibed from his own manufeript, now lying to the heads of Mr. Bell, minifer at Aberbrashock.
-WILLIAM BELL.

-FINIS
+Mr Sector Streets Glasgown